From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 Looking for a chic apartment?
 Check out Sky Loft, Domux Lux, and Urban Lofts.

 A graceful promenade follows the bay around to the lighthouse at the opposite end, where you’ll find the adults-only 4-star Mayor Mon Repos Art Hotel and a small shingle beach.
-It’s a good shout if you want to have pool and beach access but be close to the city.
+It’s a good shout if you want to have pool and beach access but still be strolling distance to the city.

 Charming boutique hotel Acanthus Blue is located in an 18th-century building halfway between Garitsa and the Old Town.
 It’s in a quiet and scenic area, no pool though.